Updated on April 7, 2020 to include links to research and additional resources

-When the North Carolina Department of Health and Human Services (DHHS) published a report earlier this year that stated, “There is no known link between coal ash and thyroid cancer," some people downplayed its conclusions because the report was based on current information and didn’t call for new research.
+When the North Carolina Department of Health and Human Services published a report in 2019 that concluded, "There is no known link between coal ash and thyroid cancer," some people called for additional research.

-New research is welcome – there is important work taking place in the Lake Norman, N.C., area as university scientists, health departments, and local and state leaders try to better understand increasing rates of thyroid cancer.
-At the same time, any new research always builds on a strong foundation of existing science.
+New research is welcome.
+At the same time, any new studies must build on a strong foundation of established science.
 And here's what decades of existing research tell us about coal ash:

-Radium is different.
-It stems from granite and naturally occurs in North Carolina rocks and soils.
-The U.S. Geological Survey researched coal ash and concluded, “Radioactive elements in coal and fly ash should not be sources of alarm.
-The vast majority of coal and the majority of fly ash are not significantly enriched in radioactive elements, or in associated radioactivity, compared to common soils or rocks."
+Radium stems from granite.
+The U.S. Geological Survey researched coal and coal ash and concluded they "should not be sources of alarm" and "are not significantly enriched in radioactive elements, or in associated radioactivity, compared to common soils or rocks."

-Looking beyond thyroid cancer to any form of cancer, there’s only one coal ash constituent classified as a carcinogen by ingestion: arsenic.
-Yet arsenic and other ash elements repeatedly cited by critics – without measuring anyone's exposure to such elements – comprise less than 1% of coal ash.
+Looking beyond thyroid cancer to any form of cancer, only one coal ash constituent is classified as a carcinogen by ingestion: arsenic.
+Yet arsenic and other trace elements cited by some – without measuring anyone's exposure to such elements – collectively comprise less than 1% of coal ash.

-Given the inaccurate claims by some that coal ash fills are “everywhere” across Iredell County, consider this: The concentrations of nearly all trace elements in ash are below the levels established by the EPA as safe for residential soils – levels that are protective for daily exposure by adults and children.
+The upshot: Concentrations of nearly all trace elements in ash are below levels established by the EPA as safe for residential soils – levels protective for daily exposure by adults and children.

-To put it another way, if the soil in one's entire yard – under the lawn, in and around flower beds and shrubs – were replaced with coal ash, a child in that home would still be exposed to more arsenic from foods in a normal daily diet than from playing in the yard.
+Put another way, if the soil in one's entire yard – under the lawn, in and around flower beds and shrubs – were replaced with coal ash, a child in that home would be exposed to more arsenic from a normal daily diet than from playing in the yard.

-And while the EPA looked at ash elements separately as detailed in this article, in the European Union (EU), toxicity tests were conducted on coal ash as a whole – over 40 tests for specific types of toxicity, such as short- and long-term inhalation, short- and long-term ingestion, genetic toxicity, reproductive toxicity and aquatic toxicity.
-All tests showed no adverse effects, and coal ash is classified in the EU as posing no hazard.
+And while the EPA looked at these ash elements separately, the European Union conducted over 40 tests on coal ash as a whole, studying inhalation, ingestion, genetic toxicity, reproductive toxicity and aquatic toxicity.
+All tests showed no adverse effects.

 Claims Without Context

-I'm a toxicologist who has spent my career studying coal ash, how it moves in the environment and how it may impact human health.
-What intrigued me about this field was how ash was consistently portrayed in the media as "toxic coal ash," as if the ash were inherently harmful.
+I'm a toxicologist who has spent my career studying coal ash.
+What intrigued me about this issue was how often media characterized this byproduct as "toxic coal ash," as if it were inherently harmful.
 It's not.

-Here’s what you need to know about toxicity: Anything can be toxic.
-A bottle of aspirin, if you ingest 200 pills rather than the recommended two, can kill you.
-The fundamental science behind toxicity is that it’s the dose – the amount of exposure – that differentiates a poison from a remedy.
-This article helps explain the issue further.
+Anything can be toxic.
+A bottle of aspirin, if you ingest 200 pills rather than two, can be fatal.
+The fundamental science behind toxicity is that the dose – the amount of exposure – is what differentiates a remedy from a poison.

-If we really want to get to the root of local health issues, we must move past reductionist labels about “toxic ash,” “radioactive soil” or “carcinogenic elements” that lack context on who is being exposed and how.
-The coal ash from Marshall Steam Station, including ash located in various structural fills around the community, is neither toxic nor inherently harmful – not in the way that people are exposed to it.
+The coal ash from Marshall Steam Station, including ash located in various structural fills around the community, is neither toxic nor hazardous – not in the way that people are exposed to it.

-So far, all available research rules out a connection between coal ash and thyroid cancer.
-Given citizens’ concerns, more study is appropriate – and toward that end, Duke Energy is collaborating with the Duke University scientists examining these issues on a local level.
-As this work moves forward, it is critical to rely on sound science and measurable data rather than speculative theories if we are to better understand the local, national and global increase in thyroid cancers.
+All available research rules out a link between coal ash and local health concerns.
+The interest in more study is understandable, and toward that end, the utility has shared decades of data with university scientists examining these issues.
+As this work moves forward, it's vital to rely on sound science rather than speculative theories to better understand the local, national and global increase in thyroid cancers.